Codebiosys/veripy/README.md

 ### Environment Variables

 Behave is configured using environment variables.
 Please refer to the settings.py file for full documentation but the required variables are listed below.
-It is recommended that you create a file called `environment.sh` with the following contents and source that file before running Veri-Py.
+It is recommended that you create a file called `environment.sh` with the following contents and source that file before running VeriPy.

 ```bash
 cat > environment.sh << EOF